IvoNet/javaee8-payara-microprofile-archetype/README.md

-# Minimalistic Java EE 8 Quickstarter
+# Java EE 8 Quickstarter archetype

 A quickstart maven archetype for creating greenfield Java EE 8 projects working with Payara 5 and MicroProfile 2.1.